 For the town gardener and for those who cannot readily obtain the materials mentioned above, peat is the best soil conditioner.
 It is clean both to store and handle, and can hold many times its own bulk of moisture.

 Spent hops are another first-rate humus forming material.
 If you can obtain supplies in bulk from a local brewery, they will be relatively cheap.
 The so-called hop manures with added organic fertilizers are a convenient but expensive method of supplying humus to the border.

-These, or any other similar materials, are best worked into the upper spit as digging progresses.
-Alternatively they can be forked into the soil a few weeks before the plants are put in.
+These or similar materials are best worked into the upper spit as digging progresses.
+Alternatively, they can be forked into the soil a few weeks before the plants are put in.

-Watch particularly for the roots of bindweed, ground elder and couch grass.
-Any of these can soon stage a rapid comeback even if only a few pieces remain in the soil.
+Watch particularly for the roots of bindweed, ground elder, and couch grass.
+Even if only a few pieces remain in the soil, any of these can soon stage a rapid comeback.

 Couch grass, or ‘twitch’ as it is sometimes called, is easily recognizable; the narrow leaf blades are coarse, with serrated edges; leaves and underground runners are sectional, like miniature bamboo shoots, with nodules at the joints.
 Ground elder has leaves similar

 to those of its shrub namesake and quite attractive flowers.
 It is easily identified by the pungent aroma of its bruised leaves and stems.
 Bindweed, also known as bellbind in some parts of the country, has attractive white trumpet-shaped flowers and a twining habit that can strangle any plant that is the object of its attentions.